About Rainbow Village in Rainbow, Texas

-Rainbow Village encompasses 5.41 acres of land adjacent to the Squaw Valley Golf Club on US Highway 67 at County Road 303.
-A former trailer park with a colorful history, the community is now a planned residential development that (when complete) will include multiple amenities for its residents and offer affordable housing options to residents of all surrounding communities.
-Purchased in 2009 by Melinda and Paul Brooke, Rainbow Village morphed from vacant land into short-term RV living, and finally into a residential community of single-family cottages for long term living.
+Rainbow Village encompasses 5.42 acres of land adjacent to the Squaw Valley Golf Course on US Highway 67 at County Road 303.
+A former trailer park with a colorful history, the community is now a residential development that include multiple amenities for its residents and offers affordable housing options to residents of all surrounding communities.
+Purchased in 2009 by Melinda and Paul Brooke, Rainbow Village morphed from an existing 20 space RV park to include 5 long-term residential single family cottages, 27 RV spaces and 5 RV covered spaces.

 Melinda Brooke’s career has spanned more than 30 years.
 From humblest beginnings, she has been able to parlay her success into a most successful business career in the Phoenix area, owning and operating five dry cleaning establishments and employing more than 60 individuals.

 In 1983, she founded the Arizona Dry Cleaning & Laundry Association, later to be known as the Western States Arizona Dry Cleaners and Launderers Association.
 Her tireless efforts made the association a strong business force in the state that remains so to this day.
 Throughout her career she has had but two goals in mind: